Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Modeling the UFO in NGC 4151

 \section{Modeling the UFO in NGC~4151}

-Seyfert 1 galaxies host an active core where the absorption column and/or the dusty torus alignment with the line of sight allows for the optical broad-emission lines to be directly observed and for the X-rays to be also directly observable from the corona surrounding the SMBH.
-NGC\,4151 is one the first Seyfert galaxies ever discovered~\citep{Seyfert43} and it features intermediate spectral properties between a Seyfert 1 and Seyfert 2~\citep{Osterbrock-1.5}.
-In addition, NGC\,4151 hosts an X-ray UFO which has been previously detected and investigated in detail.
+Seyfert 1 galaxies host an active core where the absorption column and/or the dusty torus alignment with the line of sight allows for the optical broad-emission lines to be directly observed, and for the X-rays to be also directly observable from the corona surrounding the SMBH.
+NGC~4151 is one the first Seyfert galaxies ever discovered~\citep{Seyfert43} and it features intermediate spectral properties between a Seyfert 1 and Seyfert 2~\citep{Osterbrock-1.5}.
+In addition, NGC~4151 hosts an X-ray UFO which has been previously detected and investigated in detail.

-In order to constrain the observable properties of the UFO hosted in NGC\,4151 we considered two sets of observations performed respectively by \textit{XMM-Newton}~\citep[][]{Tombesi_2010,Tombesi_2011,Tombesi2012} and \textit{Suzaku} X-ray satellites~\citep[][]{Gofford2013, Gofford-2015}, summarized in Tab.~\ref{table:parameters-from-obs}.
-The X-ray luminosity in the 2-10 keV band, $L_X$, and the wind speed, $u$, show good agreement.
-On the other hand, the observed size of the UFO, despite showing consistent measurements of the minimum $R_{\rm obs}^{\rm min}$, is not providing a robust constrain on the maximum size $R_{\rm obs}^{\rm max}$ which shows a wide range of values from $4 \cdot 10^{-4} \, \rm pc$ up to $0.4 \, \rm pc$.
-In order to be conservative, we assume the latter value as a proxy for the size of the system.
+In order to constrain the observable properties of the UFO hosted in NGC~4151 we consider two sets of observations performed respectively by \textit{XMM-Newton}~\citep[][]{Tombesi_2010,Tombesi_2011,Tombesi2012} and \textit{Suzaku} X-ray satellites~\citep[][]{Gofford2013, Gofford-2015}, summarized in Table~\ref{table:parameters-from-obs}.
+The X-ray luminosity in the 2-10 keV band, $L_X$, and the wind speed, $u$, show good agreement among the two measurements.
+X-ray observations allow upper/lower limits to be placed on the UFO fast wind location given the measured parameters of the absorbing gas, albeit with large uncertainties.
+The maximum radius, $R_{\rm obs}^{\rm max}$, up to which high velocity gas is detected shows a wide range of values from a hundred gravitational radii up to parsec scale, while for the minimum radius, $R_{\rm obs}^{\rm min}$, consistent measurements are obtained at around a few tens of gravitational radii.
 Similarly, the measured min (max) values for the mass loss rate, $\Dot{M}_{\rm min}$ ($\Dot{M}_{\rm max}$), and kinetic power, $\Dot{E}^{\rm min}_{\rm kin}$ ($\Dot{E}^{\rm max}_{\rm kin}$), show large uncertainties.

-Even if affected by relatively large uncertainties in its location, mass-loss rate and power, the UFO physical parameters are extremely useful to identify the range of allowed values to be considered for the following model.
+Even if affected by relatively large uncertainties in its location, mass-loss rate and power, the UFO physical parameters allow us to identify the range of values to be considered for the following model.